Urhobos Once Spoke Great

 “Go and come.”

-My oldest sister, Erorokoni, is the second staunch patriot in our house; outsiders call Ọmọtẹ Bamon.
-Her former wimp of a husband, Boiburu, would say of Erorokoni, unuroye branughwu oboba, her mouth is worse than young death.
+My oldest sister, Erorokoni, is the second staunch patriot in our house; outsiders call her Ọmọtẹ Bamon.
+Her former wimp of a husband, Boiburu, would say of Erorokoni, unuroye branughwu oboba, her mouth is worse than fresh death.
 She was fire and he was water.
 Her second husband, Okasan, is a hotter fire than my sister and his fire subsumes hers.
-Okasan is a warrior like my father and fought alongside him a few times.
+Okasan is a warrior like my father though much younger and fought alongside him a few times.
 It shocked me and others to know Erorokoni in the last two wars Okasan fought in went with him.
 Was she a fighter or helper in those wars?
 I am yet to ask.

 Ayasiefa